SpecialFlocon/taalbot/README.md

 # taaltool

-A piece of software that aims to make language learning easier.
+A software collection that aims to make language learning easier.